Background for Night of the Living Dead

 Comedy, Romance, Drama

 His Girl Friday (1940), directed by Howard Hawks, is one of the most acclaimed screwball comedies of all time.
-Adapted from the play The Front Page, the film stars Cary Grant as Walter Burns, a brash and cunning newspaper editor who will stop at nothing to keep his ex-wife and star reporter, Hildy Johnson (Rosalind Russell), from leaving both the newspaper business and his life.
-Hildy, determined to start anew with her fiancé Bruce (Ralph Bellamy), visits Walter to announce her engagement, but he draws her into covering one last major story—a high-profile execution that spirals into political intrigue and personal chaos.
-The film is best known for its lightning-fast dialogue, snappy wit, and dynamic chemistry between Grant and Russell.
+Adapted from the play The Front Page, the film stars Cary Grant as Walter Burns, a brash and cunning newspaper editor who will stop at nothing to keep his ex wife and star reporter, Hildy Johnson (Rosalind Russell), from leaving both the newspaper business and his life.
+Hildy, determined to start anew with her fiancé Bruce (Ralph Bellamy), visits Walter to announce her engagement, but he draws her into covering one last major story a high profile execution that spirals into political intrigue and personal chaos.
+The film is best known for its lightning fast dialogue, snappy wit, and dynamic chemistry between Grant and Russell.
 Unlike earlier versions of the story, His Girl Friday switches the gender of Hildy, making her not just a professional equal to the men around her but also a sharp, independent woman who holds her own in the cutthroat world of journalism.
 Russell’s performance is groundbreaking, adding layers of complexity and humor, and making Hildy one of the most iconic female characters in classic cinema.
 Beyond its romance and comedy, the film is a biting satire of media ethics, sensationalism, and political corruption.
 The rapid pace and overlapping dialogue, innovative for its time, gave the film a unique energy that still feels fresh decades later.
-With brilliant performances, a clever script, and timeless themes, His Girl Friday remains a must-watch for film lovers and a cornerstone in the history of American cinema.
+With brilliant performances, a clever script, and timeless themes, His Girl Friday remains a must watch for film lovers and a cornerstone in the history of American cinema.

 The Little Shop of Horrors